IshaanAdarsh/Postgres-extension-tutorial/Quick Start/5-PGXS/Working_PGXS.md

 PGXS := $(shell $(PG_CONFIG) --pgxs)
 include $(PGXS)
 ```

-3. Define Extension-Specific Variables: Set the necessary variables in your Makefile to configure the build process for your extension.
-For example, `MODULES` should list the names of the C files containing the extension's code, `EXTENSION` should specify the name of the extension, and `DATA` should specify the SQL script file(s) that define the extension's objects and behaviors.
+   In the above example, `MODULES` lists the names of the C files containing the extension's code, `EXTENSION` specifies the name of the extension, `DATA` specifies the SQL script file(s) that define the extension's objects and behaviors, `PG_CONFIG` specifies the path to the `pg_config` utility, and `PGXS` uses `pg_config` to determine the location of the PGXS Makefile.

+2. Build Commands with PGXS: PGXS simplifies the build process by providing predefined build commands that handle the compilation, linking, and generation of necessary files for the extension.

-4. Build the Extension: Run the `make` command to build the extension.
-PGXS will automatically compile the source code files, link against the required libraries, and generate the necessary object files and shared library for your extension.
+    -   `make`: The `make` command triggers the build process.
+When you run `make`, PGXS will compile the source code files, link against the required libraries, and generate the necessary object files and shared library for your extension.

-5. Install the Extension: Once the extension is built, run the `make install` command to install it into your PostgreSQL installation.
-This will copy the necessary files to the appropriate directories, ensuring that the extension is available for use within the database.
+    -   `make install`: The `make install` command installs the extension into your PostgreSQL installation.
+It copies the necessary files to the appropriate directories, ensuring that the extension is available for use within the database.

-6. Clean Up: To remove the build artifacts, you can run the `make clean` command.
-This will delete the generated object files, shared library, and other temporary files.
+    -   `make clean`: The `make clean` command removes the build artifacts.
+It deletes the generated object files, shared library, and other temporary files.

-By following these steps and utilizing PGXS, you can automate the compilation and installation of your extension.
-PGXS handles the complexities of building extensions, such as managing dependencies, generating required files, and integrating with PostgreSQL's build system.
-This allows you to focus on developing the functionality of your extension while benefiting from the streamlined build process provided by PGXS.
+    Running these commands with PGXS simplifies the build process and ensures that your extension is built, installed, and cleaned up efficiently.

+By utilizing the Makefile configuration with PGXS and executing the appropriate build commands, you can automate the compilation and installation of your PostgreSQL extension.